 First, a little explanation of terminology and context.
 Consecrated virgins are a rather particular group of women within the Catholic church.
-They have taken public vows of chastity and tend to lead lives of prayer, service, and evangelization.
+They have taken public resolution of chastity and tend to lead lives of prayer, service, and evangelization.
 The title “virgin” doesn’t refer to their sexual history.
 It refers to a woman who considers herself as espoused to Christ.
 Therefore, the bride of Christ devotes her entire life to God.

 She lives in the world, but more so for the sake of Christ than for any human relationship.
 Therefore, her profession does not belong to an order or institute of consecrated life.
 However, since she has chosen this vocation from among all possible vocations and is under the direction of a Diocesan Bishop, she is considered within consecrated life by virtue of her profession.

 It is the consecrated virgin’s calling to signify Christ’s undivided love for His people.
 She commits herself to a life of purity, prayer, and service.
 While the specific activities she engages in may vary according to her circumstances, the consecrated virgin’s focus is on prayer for the Church and its leaders and all of God’s people.
 By her witness as a celibate woman, she points to God’s call to all women and men to live out their baptismal promises with an undivided heart.

 Note that the vocation to consecrated virginity is exclusively for women.
 Men cannot be consecrated virgins.
 For more information, check this out.

 The calling to be a consecrated virgin can be traced to the Catechism as follows: